kunitoki/LuaBridge3/Manual.md

 v1 = "z";                       // v1 becomes "z", v2 is unchanged
 v1 = luabridge::newTable (L);   // An empty table
 v2 = v1;                        // v2 references the same table as v1
-v1 = luabridge::LuaNil ();      // v1 becomes nil, table is still
-                                // referenced by v2.
+v1 = luabridge::LuaNil ();      // v1 becomes nil, table is still referenced by v2.
 ```

-Values stored in a `LuaRef` object obey the same rules as variables in Lua: tables, functions, threads, and full userdata values are _objects_.
-The `LuaRef` does not actually _contain_ these values, only _references_ to them.
+Values stored in a `luabridge::LuaRef` object obey the same rules as variables in Lua: tables, functions, threads, and full userdata values are _objects_.
+The `luabridge::LuaRef` does not actually _contain_ these values, only _references_ to them.
 Assignment, parameter passing, and function returns always manipulate references to such values; these operations do not imply any kind of copy.

 ### 4.1.1 - Lifetime, States and Lua Threads

-Lifetime of `LuaRef` is bound to the lua state or thread passed in when constructing the reference.
-It is responsibility of the developer to keep the passed lua state/thread alive for the duration of the usage of the `LuaRef`.
-In case of storing objects in those references that might be created in lua threads that could be destroyed during the application lifetime, it is advised to pass `luabridge::main_thread (L)` in place of `L` when constructing a `LuaRef`, to make sure the reference is kept in the main lua state instead of the volatile lua thread where it has been created.
+Lifetime of `luabridge::LuaRef` is bound to the lua state or thread passed in when constructing the reference.
+It is responsibility of the developer to keep the passed lua state/thread alive for the duration of the usage of the `luabridge::LuaRef`.
+In case of storing objects in those references that might be created in lua threads that could be destroyed during the application lifetime, it is advised to pass `luabridge::main_thread (L)` in place of `L` when constructing a `luabridge::LuaRef`, to make sure the reference is kept in the main lua state instead of the volatile lua thread where it has been created.

 In order to have `luabridge::main_thread` method working in all lua versions, one have to call `luabridge::registerMainThread` function at the beginning of the usage of luabridge (lua 5.1 doesn't store the main thread in the registry, and this needs to be manually setup by the developer).